Duke (G.I. Joe): G.I. Joe: Retaliation

 Tatum returns as Duke in the sequel, G.I.
 Joe: Retaliation, in which the character has become a captain and the leader of tactical operations and has been awarded his own team of Joes.
 In one mission, he leads the team to find a North Korean defector in the Korean Demilitarized Zone.
 Duke has also become friends with his second-in-command Roadblock; the two later play video games at the latter's house.
 Shortly after, Duke and the Joes are sent to Pakistan to retrieve nuclear warheads when the country is in a civil war.
 After saving Flint, Duke is killed off early in the film via an airstrike ordered by Zartan (who was masquerading as the President of the United States).
 Zartan is exposed and killed by Storm Shadow, Cobra Commander escapes, and G.I.
 Joe is reinstated.
 Roadblock vows to go after Cobra Commander and avenge Duke.

 Director Jon M. Chu had stated that Duke may return in the third film, but this did not happen.

+Danny McBride new G.I.
+Joe movie

+Danny McBride revealed that his G.I.
+Joe movie which he's co-writing and directing will follow Duke and the team battling Cobra in their town of Springfield.